lucybot/jammin/README.md

 **Note: Jammin is still in alpha.
 The API is not stable.**

 ## About
-Jammin is the fastest way (that I know of) to build REST APIs in NodeJS.
+Jammin is the fastest way to build REST APIs in NodeJS.
 It consists of:
 * A light-weight wrapper around [Mongoose](http://mongoosejs.com/) to expose database operations
 * A module wrapper for exposing functions as API endpoints
 * An [Express](http://expressjs.com/) router to expose HTTP methods.